Botanical Name: Plantago ovata

 The medicinal properties of the seeds are largely due to the large amount of mucilage and albuminous matter present in them.
 The seeds are cooling and mildly laxative.
 They act as a diuretic and also have a soothing effect on the skin and mucous membranes.

 Psyllium husk is the dry seed-cover of the plant, obtained by crushing the seeds and separating the husk by winnowing.
 The husk has similar properties as the seeds.

-It has also the advantage of passing smoothly through alimentary canal without causing irritation.
+It has the advantage of passing smoothly through alimentary canal without causing irritation.
 The husk can be taken dry and is easier to use than the whole seeds.

 Due to its soothing effect on the mucous membranes the herb is used in constipation.
 The seeds should be soaked in water before use, which makes them disintegrate in the alimentary canal.
-The large amount of mucilage in the seeds binds and increases the mass of the stool, thus smoothening its passage.
+The large amount of mucilage in the seeds binds and increases the mass of the stool, thus smoothing its passage.

 The action is, chiefly mechanical, rather than physiological.
 Two tablespoons of the seeds should be taken with milk or water in this condition.
 The seeds are particularly useful in chronic constipation characterised by spasms.